ibm-cloud-docs/containers/cs_istio_health.md

 The managed `istio` add-on installs Prometheus into your cluster.
 The `istio-mixer-telemetry` pods in your cluster are annotated with a Prometheus endpoint so that Prometheus can aggregate all telemetry data for your pods.
 When you deploy a monitoring agent to the worker nodes in your cluster, {{site.data.keyword.mon_short}} is already automatically enabled to detect and scrape the data from these Prometheus endpoints to display them in your {{site.data.keyword.cloud_notm}} monitoring dashboard.

-Since all of the Prometheus work is done, all that is left for you is to deploy monitoring agents in your cluster.
+Because all of the Prometheus work is done, all that is left for you to do is to deploy monitoring agents in your cluster.

 1. [Provision an instance of {{site.data.keyword.mon_full_notm}}](https://cloud.ibm.com/observe/monitoring/create){: external}.